dartmouth-outing-club/doc-trailhead/README.md

 ## PUT
 path : /trip/:id
 description : Update a trip
 data : club, date, title, leaders (array of leader names that does not include the current user)

 path : /joinTrip
 description : Join a trip
 parameter : id of trip

+path : /updateUser
+description : updates the user
+parameters : email, name, club (club that the user is now a leader for), dash_number

 ## DELETE
 path : /trip/:id